tintinmar1995/cozy-dispers/docs/README.md

 - Host
 - Begining / ending time

-Metadata has got one function and 2 methods :
+ExecutionMetadata has got one function and 2 methods :

 - `NewExecutionMetadata` to instanciate a new ExecutionMetadata
 - `.SetTask(...)` to add a step